jmcnamara/XlsxWriter/dev/docs/source/workbook.rst

 * You cannot use the same, case insensitive, ``name`` for more than one worksheet.
 This error will raise a :exc:`DuplicateWorksheetName` exception.

-* You cannot use the Excel reserved name "History", or case insensitive variants.
-This error will raise a :exc:`ReservedWorksheetName` exception.
+* You should not use the Excel reserved name "History", or case insensitive variants as this is restricted in English, and other, versions of Excel.

 The rules for worksheet names in Excel are explained in the Microsoft Office documentation on how to `Rename a worksheet